piyushrungta25/chip8-rs/README.md

 # chip8-rs
-Chip-8 emulator, written in rust.
+Chip-8 emulator, written in rust, complete with keyboard and sound support.
 Some freely available games are included in `roms` directory.

 <img src="assets/out.gif">